whiskyechobravo/kerko/docs/synchronization.md

   full update of the search index, even if no or just some items have changed since last time.

-    This can be useful after changing certain configuration parameters.
+    This can be useful after changing configuration parameters that alter the data stored in the search index.

 `flask kerko clean --help`